-TEs are not passive adherents to institutional constraints; they actively mould them to suit their own unique initiatives.
+TEs are not passive adherents to institutional constraints, but actively mould them to suit their own unique initiatives.
 They leverage opportunities arising from their dual fields and networks, optimizing resources where they may be most effective (Drori et al., 2009).
 Unlike EEs, TEs go beyond ethnic ties in venture founding, using class or national resources to expand business contacts beyond their ethnic group (Gold & Light, 2000).
 TEs open up a new frontier to develop insights on the nature of global and local networks that link individual resources at the micro level with structure at the macro level (Chen & Tan, 2009).
 As employees of multinational corporations (MNCs), diasporas often encourage their employers to investigate the possibility of investing in the diasporan's country of origin (Kotabe et al., 2013).
 TEs' prior experience of entering the home country with a former employer may impact the nature of social capital in venture founding in the home country (Pruthi & Wright, 2017a).
 An understanding of TEs' social and human capital in venture founding opens up the possibility for new insights regarding the behaviour and contribution of migrant entrepreneurs (Yang, Ho & Chang, 2012).
-An established stream of literature (e.g., Deakins et al., 2007; Light, Rezaei & Dana, 2013; Portes &

-Zhou, 1992) explores the role of personal or ethnic ties in venture founding by EEs, mainly in their new country of residence.
+An established stream of literature (e.g., Deakins et al., 2007; Light, Rezaei & Dana, 2013; Portes & Zhou, 1992) explores the role of personal or ethnic ties in venture founding by EEs, mainly in their new country of residence.
 Where entrepreneurs' connections in both host and home countries are explored, they are mainly in the context of internationalizing EEs that extend their firms to the home country (Chung & Tung, 2013), or REs that draw on their connections abroad to found new ventures upon returning home (Lewin & Zhong, 2013; Lorenzen & Mudambi, 2013; Nanda & Khanna, 2010; Pruthi, 2014; Wadhwa et al., 2011).
-In contrast, we know little about the link between migrant entrepreneur's and TEs' social and human capital, or how they use social ties to overcome resource constraints in venture founding or institutional reform.
-As the role of social capital in venture founding is quite diverse among ethnic communities in developed markets, even in the same host country (Nwankwo, Akunuri & Madichie, 2010), entrepreneurs from different ethnic groups need to be systematically studied to understand the nature of their social capital in transnational activities. .
-Is it possible that flows across borders generate capabilities for reforming existing or creating new institutions that mix spatial perspectives with individual or collective motivation impacting on interregional development?
+In contrast, we know little about the link between migrant entrepreneur's and TEs' social and human capital, or how they use social ties to overcome resource constraints in venture founding.
+As the role of social capital in venture founding is quite diverse among ethnic communities in developed markets, even in the same host country (Nwankwo, Akunuri & Madichie, 2010), entrepreneurs from different ethnic groups need to be systematically studied to understand the nature of their social capital in transnational activities.